bspreston10/BTC-trading-bot/README.md

 # Creation of Bot
 ## Data Collection
 I started out by just focusing on Bitcoin (BTC/USDT).
-For my training data, I collected 1 hour candlestick movement using the binnance API from the ccxt library.
+For my training data, I collected 1 hour candlestick movement using the Binnance API from the ccxt library.
 To ensure that the strategy would work in multiple markets I grabbed data from a time period where Bitcoin was trending heavily, and I grabbed data from a time where Bitcoin was in a sideways market.

 <img width="515" alt="Screenshot 2024-11-26 at 3 13 54 PM" src="https://github.com/user-attachments/assets/fdb028c8-8d89-47d2-ad7b-381fd496a02e">